BradinDvorak/CYS-plugins/multivariables/README.md

 The `.deserialize()` method is run on each CYS variable within the current instance, converting it back into a string.
 The method takes one argument—a 32-bit integer—and should return a single-character string.

 *Note: If a custom `.deserialize()` method is defined, a custom `.serialize()` must also be defined or both methods will default to `null`.*

+### Properties

+#### `.replace`

+The `.replace` property must always be an array (if not `null`) and will be turned into one when the instance is created if the `replace` option is provided as a string or RegExp.

+Any value within the array should be either an instance of RegExp or an array itself.
+If an array, it must be of length `2`, containing a RegExp as its index `0` and one of the following as its index `1`:

+- A single number, providing an index for a one-character substring operation (the equivalent of `string.substr(a, 1)`)
+- An array containing two numbers, providing the beginning and end indices for a substring operation (the equivalent of `string.substr(a, b)`)
+- A function, taking a string as its argument (the value of the `MultiVariableInstance`) and returning a string

 ## Example